Nakskov: History

-Nakskov is connected to Nykøbing Falster and the rail network by the Lollandsbanen line.

-Boats run from Nakskov to the islands of Nakskov Fjord (Slotø, Vejlø, Enehøje, and Albuen).
-A ferry connects the Nakskov through the Langeland Belt to Spodsbjerg on the island of Langeland.
-Bus runs within the town and to neighbouring areas.
-Bike routes follow the levees encompassing Lolland.

 Economy

 Denmark's largest sugar factory is located in Nakskov.
 It processes about 12,000 tons of sugar beet per day and belongs to the German group Nordzucker.

 Nakskov municipality

 Until 1 January 2007, "Nakskov" was also the name of a municipality (Danish, kommune) covering an area of 33 km², and with a total population of 14,745 (2006).
 Nowadays Nakskov is integrated into, and encompassed by, Lolland municipality.
 The last mayor of Nakskov was Flemming Bonne Hansen, a member of the Socialist People's Party (Socialistisk Folkeparti) political party.
 Nakskov municipality ceased to exist as the result of Kommunalreformen ("The Municipality Reform" of 2007).
 It was merged with Holeby, Højreby, Maribo, Ravnsborg, Rudbjerg and Rødby municipalities to form the new Lolland municipality.
 This new municipality consists of an area of 892 km² and a total population of 48,634 (2007).